nanum-jeon/nanum-jeon.github.io/_pages/teaching.md

 author_profile: true
 ---

 Sociology education empowers students to think critically about society and contribute meaningfully to policy-making through rigorous data analysis.
 By examining the interplay between social structures and individual agency, students learn to understand how historical, economic, and cultural contexts shape human behavior.
-Integrating data science with sociological analysis allows us to uncover patterns that inform evidence-based policy decisions—crucial for addressing systemic inequity and promoting social change.
+Integrating data science with sociological analysis allows us to uncover social facts that inform evidence-based policy decisions—crucial for addressing systemic inequity and promoting social change.

 ## Philosophy
 My goal is to inspire students to harness sociology's analytical power while developing practical skills in data science.
 I create an environment where students: